-On the third day of the New Year millions of Egyptians in governates outside the city voted in the third round of elections.
+On the third day of 2012, millions of Egyptians voted in the third round of elections.
 In the capital, the Supreme Council of the Armed Forces (SCAF) has placed barbed wire barricades and walls stand around Tahrir (‘Liberation’) Square.
 Protesters have been attacked as enemies of the revolution.
 Western hopes invested in Egypt have been betrayed.
-Adam Shatz, writing in the London Review of Books, claims that ‘A liberal Egypt was briefly alive among the people in Tahrir Square who desperately wanted to be a part of the modern world.’
+Adam Shatz, writing in the London Review of Books, claims “a liberal Egypt was briefly alive among the people in Tahrir Square who desperately wanted to be a part of the modern world.”
 As if the fight against elite interests were modern, or the struggle over.
-On the BBC Eric Hobsbawm said that the ‘Arab Spring’ reminded him of the revolutions which swept through Europe in 1848 (though it’s important to realise he wasn’t actually alive then).
+On the BBC, historian Eric Hobsbawm said that the ‘Arab Spring’ reminded him of the revolutions which swept through Europe in 1848 (though it’s important to realize he wasn’t actually alive then).

 As you serenely descend the escalators in the arrivals lounge of Cairo airport, the words of Italian ‘Prime Minister’ Silvio Berlusconi appear: “There is nothing new in Egypt, Egyptians are making history as usual…” Next to this, a quote from Barack Obama: “We must educate our children to become like young Egyptian people…” For those who have dealt with the Egyptian education system this is a troubling statement.
 These are advertisements for the telephone company Mobinil, owned by France Telecom, run for many years by Naguib Sawiris, a member of the business dynasty allied to Mubarak.
 The revolution has been monetized.